pushred/sixofone.pushred.co/README.md

 #### `bundleSVG`

-- Consolidates SVG files from `/server/files/icons` into a single file as `<symbol>` elements
+- Consolidates SVG files from `/server/files/icons` into a single file with `<symbol>`
 - Minifies SVG markup
-- Normalizes fill colors as `currentColor` value for cascading color from context
+- Normalizes fill colors as `currentColor` value for cascading color from parent context

 #### `resizeImages`

 - Generates a range of image sizes for JPEGs found within `server/files`
-- Uploads images to S3/CloudFront, accessible at `http://sixofone.pushred.co/files/*`
+- Uploads images to S3/CloudFront, serving from `http://sixofone.pushred.co/files/*`
-- Generated files are suffixed with `-{width}w` for usage with srcset
+- Suffix generated files with `-{width}w` for usage with srcset
 - The file closest to 300k is suffixed as `-fallback` for usage with `src`
 - The smallest file is suffixed as `-smallest` for usage in preview thumbnails, etc.